Skip to content

 Sticky Tape Traps (Sticky Bands)

-The 2025 VCE Best Management Practices does not mention tape, so while it is not prohibited neither is it recommended and the City of Charlottesville explicitly does not endorse or encourage the use of traps.
+The 2025 VCE Best Management Practices does not mention sticky tape and the City of Charlottesville does not endorse or encourage the use of tape traps and advises that tape can harm beneficial insects and other animals.
 If you choose this option, apply tape beginning in mid-April.
 Sticky bands are a popular and effective way to catch nymphs as they climb a tree, but they can harm climbing wildlife and occasionally pollinators.
 They work best from May through August, when nymphs are active.
 Adults are less reliably captured, although you will capture many.
 Sometimes they can pull themselves free once the tape has weathered.
 Choose a tree the lanternflies favor—if you don’t have tree of heaven, that’s often a maple.
 Wrap the trunk about four feet off the ground, making sure the tape is snug — otherwise SLFs will simply crawl underneath.
 This works best when bark is smooth.

 To avoid harming non‑target creatures — this is critical — add a mesh guard, perhaps made from a strip of vinyl window screening.
 Secure it with pushpins and flare the bottom like a skirt.
 You can also cut the tape (usually two to four inches wide, sometimes wider) down to three inches.
 Some experts recommend reversing the tape — sticky side in and slightly away from the trunk — to reduce wildlife impacts while still catching nymphs.
 For an excellent video that shows how to use tape with mesh see Pennsylvania’s Lancaster County Conservation District’s Sticky Tape with Mesh Barrier for Spotted Lanternflies: How to Set Up.
 For replacing the tape — as well as maintaining traps — watch Tree Trap Maintenance for Spotted Lanternflies.